yahoo/bgdocs/doc-site/content/en/tutorial/tutorial-1.md

       });
 {{< / highlight >}}

-We've added another behavior here that demands `message`.
+This new behavior demands `message`.
 This means it will run whenever `message` updates.
 Our output shows this result: